Skip to content. | Skip to navigation

 Reporting Requirements for Students and Employers While on OPT

-• Any change in name or address
+Any changes in their name or address

 • The name and address of their employer